albla038/Middagsflyt/README.md

 <img width="262" height="60" alt="image" src="https://github.com/user-attachments/assets/5a9c0356-0bfe-444a-a103-a9493df3bd3b" />

 My project for this summer is to develop an advanced but user-friendly meal planner.
 The aim is that this web appplication should allow the user to
-* Import recipes from swedish recipe website URLs, or manually create recipes
+- Import recipes from swedish recipe website URLs, or manually create recipes
-* Display recipes in a clean and optimized UI (to be used while cooking)
+- Display recipes in a clean and optimized UI (to be used while cooking)
-* Explore all currently available recipes in a public "recipe community library"
+- Explore all currently available recipes in a public "recipe community library"
-* Bookmark recipes from the public community library
+- Bookmark recipes from the public community library
-* Schedule recipes for the coming week(s) in a meal calendar
+- Schedule recipes for the coming week(s) in a meal calendar
-* Get smart recipe recommendations based on user-defined parameters (such as number of servings per scheduled week, dietary preferences etc.)
+- Get smart recipe recommendations based on user-defined parameters (such as number of servings per scheduled week, dietary preferences etc.)
-* Generate shopping lists from scheduled recipes
+- Generate shopping lists from scheduled recipes
-* Use a highly interactive and user-friendly shoppling list optimized for smartphones
+- Use a highly interactive and user-friendly shoppling list optimized for smartphones
-* Sort shopping lists based on ingredient/article categories
+- Sort shopping lists based on ingredient/article categories
-* ... and more!
+- ... and more!

-This project utilizes generative AI with structured outputs to enrich web scraped recipe data, to generate shopping ingredient data (such as prefered shopping units, canonical names and ingredient name aliases).
+This project utilizes generative AI with structured outputs to enrich web scraped recipe data, and to generate shopping ingredient data (such as prefered shopping units, canonical names and ingredient name aliases).
 I plan to use it to give the user recipe recommendations in an intelligent manner, and to convert ingredient units and quantities in the shopping lists.

+### Current stack

+- Next.js 15 App Router
+- TypeScript
+- Prisma ORM
+- Prisma Postgres (planned for production)
+- Zod 4
+- Gemini AI API
+- Better-Auth
+- Tailwind CSS
+- shadcn/ui
+- Cheerio
+- React Query (planned)

 ---